Remi-Gau/bids_workshop/bids_apps.md

         --fs-license-file /code/license.txt \
         --work-dir /tmp
 ```

+If you want to see what the output would look like, you can download an example
+of the output of fMRIPrep [here](https://osf.io/download/vufjs/).

 fMRIprep outputs is also BIDS compliant dataset and you can find extensive
 additional information about the output in